Subgame-perfect equilibrium strategies for time-inconsistent recursive stochastic control problems: Problem formulation

-an expression in which the \emph{running} or \emph{intertemporal} \emph{utility} and the \emph{terminal utility} are explicitly specified (see again Remark~\ref{rem:deterministic}).
+Note that the \emph{running} or \emph{intertemporal} \emph{utility} and the \emph{terminal utility} are explicitly specified in the above expression (see again Remark~\ref{rem:deterministic}).
 In particular, the more constant $f$ is w.r.t. the variables $y$ and $z$, the more we return to the classical sphere of stochastic optimal control theory. \end{remark}

 \begin{definition}[Equilibrium policy] Suppose Assumptions~\ref{ass:assumption} and~\ref{ass:assumptionX} hold.
 We call a \emph{(subgame\:\!-perfect) equilibrium policy associated with $T,I,U,W$\:\!\! and $b,\sigma,f,h$} any measurable map